kstobbe/esp-update-server/README.md

 ### ESP32 Implementation

 Below if an implementation for _ESP32_ that works with the server.
 Remember to change the IP address in the code to match your own.
+You can find a slightly more elaborate example in the `/examples` directory

 ```
 #include <HTTPClient.h>
 #include <HTTPUpdate.h>
 #include <WiFi.h>

-#define VERSION "v1.0.2
+#define FW_VERSION "v1.0.2" # define your firmware-version here.
+You NEED to increase this every time
-#define DEVICE_PLATFORM "Chase"
+#define DEVICE_PLATFORM "SMART-LAMP" # make sure you do not change this name once chosen.
+It may not contain an underscore

 const char* ota_update_server = "http://192.168.0.10:5000/";

 /***************************************************/
 void checkForUpdates(void)
 {
-  String checkUrl = String( ota_update_server) + String("update?dev=" DEVICE_PLATFORM "&ver=" VERSION );
+  String checkUrl = String( ota_update_server) + String("update?dev=" DEVICE_PLATFORM "&ver=" FW_VERSION );

   Serial.println("INFO: Checking for updates at URL: " + String( checkUrl ) );